Xailran/SLCB_Fight/README.txt

 ######################
 #   Future Updates   #
 ######################
-Add command for adding weapons to the fight file
+Add stats tracking for fights, and parameters for accessing those stats Add leaderboard using above stats

 ################################
 #   Other Scripts by Xailran   #